My Słowianie: 2014 Eurovision performance

 My Słowianie was chosen as Poland's entry for the Eurovision Song Contest 2014 in Copenhagen, Denmark.
 The performance featured dancers in traditional Polish costumes.
 Two of the performers were displaying significant cleavage, one of whom was churning butter and the other washing clothing with a washboard, both with suggestive movements.

 The self-parody came top of televoting in Ireland and the United Kingdom, but came last in both jury panels, therefore gaining no points overall from the two countries.
 Laura Wright, an English singer on the United Kingdom's 2014 Eurovision jury panel, commented "I'd say it was soft porn.
 It was two boobs too far for me.
 I was shocked to see something like that on a family show."

 This has caused controversy as Poland was ranked 5th in the public televote, with 162 points (top marks from the United Kingdom, Ireland, Norway and Ukraine).

+The staging was parodied again during Eurovision Song Contest 2023 where Mel Giedroyc, who is of Polish descent, in a traditional dress, was seen churning butter in the background of one of the segments.